wing5wong/artisan-whs-static/source/_events/Interim Reports issued.blade.md

 date: 2019-07-26T00:00:00.000Z
 description: ''
 ---

-<h4><br />Interim Reports issued</h4>
+**Interim Report**

-Interim report e-mailed to parents with email addresses and posted to parents without email addresses.
+Interim Reports will be e-mailed to parents with email addresses and posted to parents without email addresses.

 It will contain information related to the Student Achievement Conferences.